ardeora/Flappy-Bird-Neuro-Evolution/README.md

 # Flappy-Bird-Neuro-Evolution

-Flappy Bird AI created using Artificial Neural Networks and evolved using a Genetic Algorithm
+Flappy Bird AI created using an Artificial Neural Network and evolved using a Genetic Algorithm